Cy Clock User Manual

 Daylight Saving Time Adjustment—Mode 2

-Mode 2 is used for incrementing or decrementing time by one hour to accommodate daylight saving time adjustments.
+Mode 2 is used for advancing or turning back time by one hour to accommodate daylight saving time changes:

 Enter Daylight Saving Time adjustment mode by pressing *2.

 To leave the clock as is, enter 0.
 To advance the clock 1 hour (spring forward), enter 1.
-To retard the clock 1 hour (fall back), enter 2.
+To turn the clock back 1 hour (fall back), enter 2.

 Press # to exit the daylight saving time adjustment mode.